The importance of personal safety training

 Personal safety training prepares workers to identify unsafe situations and to protect themselves so they can avoid incidents or injury.
 Here are the main questions your training program should answer:

-What you’ll notice about the list of safety risks in the last section is that each risk is the direct result of employee behavior.
-So, training should teach workers how to recognize when the equipment they’re using is broken, for example.
-Or show employees how to properly use their PPE for each task.
+What you’ll notice about the list of safety risks in the last section is that each hazard directly stems from employee behavior.
+Therefore, training should focus on teaching workers how to recognize when their equipment is damaged, for instance, or how to properly use PPE for each specific task.

-I’ve found that sharing real-life examples is the best way to transfer this knowledge.
-Powerful stories and anecdotes are great tools for reminding workers of what they learned.
-In my opinion, developing a high-quality personal safety training program is one of the best ways to increase situational awareness and ensure that workers can take care of themselves on a daily basis.
+Additionally, sharing real-life examples during training sessions is one of the most effective ways to reinforce this knowledge.
+In particular, stories and real-world anecdotes serve as powerful reminders that help employees retain what they’ve learned.
+Ultimately, developing a comprehensive personal safety training program is one of the most effective strategies to increase situational awareness and ensure workers can protect themselves on a daily basis.